 DATE OF ARRIVAL

-Be aware that as an F-1 or J-1 student, you may not enter the U.S. earlier than 30 days prior to the start date on your I-20 or DS-2019 form, the Earliest Admission Date.
+F-1 or J-1 students may not enter the U.S. earlier than 30 days prior to the start date on your I-20 or DS-2019 form.
 We recommend arriving at least one week before classes begin so you have time to prepare.
-Review information about Online International Student Orientation.

 DOCUMENTS TO CARRY IN YOUR HAND LUGGAGE